Another man accuses late U. of Michigan doctor of sex abuse - WHIZ News

 The Washtenaw County Prosecuting Attorney’s office first received the police department’s report in late April or early May of 2019, said Steven Hiller, assistant chief prosecuting attorney.

-A prosecutor concluded that summer that no criminal charges would be authorized because the primary suspect had died in 2008 and none of the offenses were within Michigan’s six-year statute of limitations, Hiller said.
-Police sent a supplemental report in late summer or early fall and the office reviewed that information before coming to the same conclusion in the fall, he said.
+A prosecutor concluded that summer that no criminal charges would be authorized because the primary suspect had died and none of the offenses were within Michigan’s six-year statute of limitations, Hiller said.
+Police sent a supplemental report in late summer or early fall, and the office reviewed that information before coming to the same conclusion in the fall, he said.

-Associated Press researchers Jennifer Farrar, Randy Herschaft and Rhonda Shafner in New York; and Associated Press reporter Tammy Webber in Chicago contributed to this report.
+Associated Press researchers Jennifer Farrar, Randy Herschaft and Rhonda Shafner in New York and AP Writer Tammy Webber in Chicago contributed to this report.